Air Fryer Recipe

 Crispy Bloomer Bites

-Crispy Bloomer Bites are a simple and delicious snack made from bloomer bread, perfect for air frying.
+Crispy Bloomer Bites are an easy, tasty snack made with bloomer bread, ideal for crisping up in the air fryer.

 Ingredients